rjweise/rjweise.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm RJ Weise from Calgary, AB.
-I enjoy scraping and visualizing sports data using R, Big Query and Tableau.
+Hi, I'm RJ from Calgary, and I am puck possessed.
+I enjoy auto-scraping and analyzing hockey data using R and SQL, and then use Gravit and Tableau to visualize the data in a format that is understandable to an non analytical -but hockey loving- audience.

 ## RESUME